jobal22/HometoHome-app/README.md

 User Page:

-This page gives the user access to different teams, which holds addresses.
+This page gives the user access to different teams, which holds addresses, as well as, shows a number to the right of the teams which allows users to see the number of addresses currently in each team.
 ![Home to Home: User Page](img/h2h-Users.png)

 User's Team Page: